-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.9 SOIL, LA AND USE AND AGRICULUTURE mpact Management Outcome: To prevent any disturbance, erosion or contamination of soil resources.
-Induction training Waste Manageme Incident classifica Health, safety, en Monitoring and au Incident classification and reporting management procedure (to be developed).
-Loss of Soil All stripping, clearing and stockpiling should be undertaken according to the guidelines below: If required, soils must only be stripped when they are dry.
-Clearing should not be undertaken in wet conditions.
-Demarcate the area to be stripped and cleared clearly, so that the contractor does not clear beyond the demarcated boundary.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.9 SOIL, L AND USE AND AGRICULUTURE Impact Managemer t Outcome: To prevent any d isturbance, erosion or contamination of soil resources.
+Indicator and Comp pliance Mechanism: Induction trainingWaste Managem Incident classification ation and reporting management procedure (to be developed).
+Monitoring and a Stormwater Mana agement Plan (SWMP) Loss of Soil All stripping, clearing and stockpiling should be undertaken according to the guidelines below: Site ManagerContractor Construction If required, soils must only be stripped when they are dry.
+Clearing should not be undertaken in wet conditions. • EO Demarcate the area to be stripped and cleared clearly, so that the contractor does not clear beyond the demarcated boundary.
 The cleared soil should be relocated by truck along set removal paths to a designated area for stockpiling.
 The area to be cleared requires storm water management and the in-flow of water should be prevented with suitable structures.
 If required, prepare the haul routes prior to clearing.
-Site ManagerContractorEO Construction Clear and stockpile all useable soil material.
-Soil stockpiles should not be higher than 2m.
+Clear and stockpile all useable soil material.
+Site ManagerContractorEO ConstructionDecommissioning Soil stockpiles should not be higher than 2m.
 Irrespective of where soil is stockpiled, it should be vegetated as soon as possible to protect against erosion, discourage weeds and maintain active soil microbes.
-Soils can be ripped to make them more suitable for cultivation post-decommissioning.
-Site ManagerContractorEO Construction Decommissioning
+Where applicable, soils can be ripped to make them more suitable for cultivation post-decommissioning.

-LOGISTICS HUB ENVIRONMENTAL MANAGEMENT PROGRAMME, SALDANHA STEEL FACILITY, SALDANHA Project No.: 41103718 | Our Ref No.: AMSA Bidvest Logistics Hub ArcelorMittal South Africa (Pty) Ltd
+Project No.: 41103718 | Our Ref No.: AMSA Logistics Hub

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Onsite vehicle routes must be limited by demarcating traffic areas and limiting vehicle access.
-Erosion and Sedimentation Existing roads should be used instead of creating new roads wherever possible.
-Site Manager ConstructionOperation Sedimentation During periods of strong winds, stockpiles that have not yet been vegetated should be covered with appropriate material.
-ContractorEO Decommissioning Limit earthworks and vehicle movement to demarcated paths and areas.
+Erosion and Existing roads should be used instead of creating new roads wherever possible.
+Site Manager ConstructionOperationDecommissioning Sedimentation During periods of strong winds, stockpiles that have not yet been vegetated should be covered with appropriate material.
+ContractorEO Limit earthworks and vehicle movement to demarcated paths and areas.
 Limit the duration of construction activities, especially those involving earthworks / excavations.
 Access roads associated with the development should have gradients or surface treatment to limit erosion, and road drainage systems should be accounted for.
 Soil Contamination On-site vehicles should be well-maintained.
-Site Manager Construction Operation Decommissioning Drip trays should be placed under parked vehicles.
-Contractor EO On-site pollutants/hazardous materials should be contained in a bunded area and on an impermeable surface.
+Site Manager ConstructionOperationDecommissioning Drip trays should be placed under parked vehicles.
+ContractorEO On-site pollutants/hazardous materials should be contained in a bunded area and on an impermeable surface.
 Ensure proper control of hazardous and dangerous substances entering the site.
-Adequate impermeable disposal facilities (waste bins or skips) must be provided. - Limit vehicle routes on site by demarcating traffic areas.
+Adequate impermeable disposal facilities (waste bins or skips) must be provided.
+Limit vehicle routes on site by demarcating traffic areas.